-How to adjust video color saturation levels.
+How to adjust color saturation levels for videos.

 In all kinds of art, colors are used to emphasize different tones and convey unique moods.
 With video, color saturation changes how colors appear.
 Learn to adjust video saturation to create the look you want.

 The term color saturation refers to how intense, rich, or vivid color is.
 It is one of the three elements of color.
 The other two are hue and value.
 It is a relative term and describes a color’s brilliance as compared to pure gray.
 As the video saturation increases, the colors appear to be purer; as the saturation decreases, the colors seem to be more washed-out or pale.
 Knowing how to control your colors can make a significant difference in the appearance of your videos.

 Adjust video color saturation step-by-step in Adobe Premiere Pro.